Myth and Magic in ancient Egyptian culture

 The earliest versions of the texts known as the Egyptian Book of the Dead have been found on royal shrouds and funerary equipment of the seventeenth century BC.
 Some of these spells were derived from The Coffin Texts, others were new.
 Selections from The Book of the Dead written on papyrus soon began to be included in the burials of important people outside the royal family (figs 2, 15).
 No one copy contains the full range of spells or the illustrations that went with them.
 The Book of the Dead has fewer mythological passages than The Coffin Texts and places more emphasis on the progress of the individual soul through the realm of the dead.
 The illustrations to The Book of the Dead became increasingly important and were sometimes copied onto the walls of royal and private tombs.

-Bronze figurine of the goddess Isis suckling her son, Horus, 7th-4th centuries BC.
-Isis wears the sun-disc and cow's horns earlier associated with the goddess Hathor
+Bronze figurine of the goddess Isis suckling her son, Horus, 7th-4th centuries BC. |

-By the mid-second millennium BC, the rulers of Egypt were being buried in rock-cut tombs in the Valley of the Kings at Thebes.
+By the mid-second millennium BC, the rulers of Egypt were being buried in rock-cut tombs in the Valley of the Kings at Thebes .
 The decoration of these tombs included scenes and texts describing the Duat- the Egyptian underworld which contained the realm of the dead.

 These appear to have been copied from 'Underworld Books' kept in temple libraries.
 Some of these books may also have been used as the basis for secret rituals performed in temples.
 The Underworld Books are the primary source for solar mythology, but the myths are presented in visual images with captions rather than in connected narratives.